playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-bundling/index.md

 When working with websites written with nothing more than HTML, CSS, and JavaScript, it can be challenging to keep all of your code organized and consolidated.

 Not sure what I mean?
-Let's build a small `index.html` file to demonstate.
+Let's build a small `index.html` file to demonstrate.

-This `index.html` file will contains a button and a count of how many times the button was pressed:
+This `index.html` file will contain a button and a count of how many times the button was pressed:

 ```html
 <!doctype html>